gregkorossy/Android-Support-Preference-V7-Fix/README.md

   - [`TimePickerPreference`](https://github.com/Gericop/Android-Support-Preference-V7-Fix/wiki/Preference-types#timepickerpreference)

 See the wiki / Preference types page for more details.

-**2017-08-09**

-New version: 26.0.1.0 (based on v26.0.1)

-- No support preferences related changes.

-**2017-08-04**

-New version: 26.0.0.1 (based on v26.0.0)

-- Bug fix for "Cannot call this method while RecyclerView is computing a layout or scrolling" in caused by `SwitchPreferenceCompat`:
-  - removed `SwitchPreferenceCompat` because the official implementation fixed the problem of not animating the toggle on older platforms
-  - removed `SwitchPreferenceCompatViewHolder` as it's not needed anymore

 > For older changelogs, check out the [CHANGELOG](CHANGELOG.md) file.